Course Assistant

 This table maps directly to Kaiser Fung’s Trifecta: AI handles the V corner (visual execution) reliably.
 The Q (question) and D (data) corners require you.

-Unverified specificity Exact statistics cited without a source
+Unverified specificity Exact percentages or statistics in chart labels without a traceable source

 Reducing Hallucinations: Prompt Strategies